WeblateOrg/weblate/docs/user/checks.rst

 Trailing space
 ~~~~~~~~~~~~~~

-*Source and translation do not both end with a space*
+:Summary: Source and translation do not both end with a space
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndSpaceCheck``
+:Flag to ignore: ``ignore-end-space``

 Checks that trailing spaces are replicated between both source and translation.